- Families & Volunteers

 Girl Scouts of the USA and its local councils and troops value diversity and inclusiveness and do not discriminate or recruit on the basis of race, religion, ethnicity, sexual orientation, socioeconomic status, national origin, or physical or developmental disability.

 The values found in the Girl Scout Promise and Law provide an essential framework for developing character, making sound decisions, and fostering strength of conviction.
 By working together with their troops/groups and with their adult leaders, girls gain greater insights in coping with moral and social dilemmas.

 Girl Scouts Louisiana East wishes to assure parents, volunteers, community partners, and all the friends of Girl Scouting, that Girl Scouts Louisiana East does not, nor will it, collaborate with Planned Parenthood because we believe issues related to human sexuality and reproductive health are best left to families to discuss with their daughters.
 To view the council’s complete statement regarding Planned Parenthood, click here.

-The Girl Scouts Louisiana East board affirmed its position in serving girls only, at its November 2011 board meeting.
+Please note: The Girl Scouts Louisiana East board affirmed its position in serving girls only, at its November 2011 board meeting.
 To view the official statement, click here.

 April 2014 – Girl Scouts of the USA is proud of its 100-year relationship with the Catholic Church and is very pleased the US Conference of Catholic Bishops has included on its website pages titled “Questions and Answers About Girl Scouts of the USA and About Catholic Scouting” and “Background on Girl Scouts of the USA and USCCB Conversations.”
 These documents and resources will help you better understand GSUSA’s relationship with the Catholic Church and gain useful information about some of our programs.